bartoosten/shell-snippets/README.md

   echo "Value is $foo"
   // Print out: "Value is bar"

+    echo 'Value is $foo'
+  // Print out: "Value is $foo"
 ```

 ## Extra Information

 Absolute Paths vs Relative Paths

-Space are reserved with Scripting is Bash
+Spaces are reserved with Scripting is Bash

+Single space don't take in account variables